 Great experiences require alignment of countless technical and non-technical components, ranging from architecture definitions, libraries and languages used, performance optimizations applied, all the way to color contrast and clarity of alternative text for images.
 Aligning them all in an ever-evolving ecosystem of many independent parties, all of which continuously innovate, while trying to preserve past investments into libraries, tools, and systems requires distributed consensus.
 And that’s hard.
 Compromises, local workarounds, and fragmentation that impacts Web experiences are the result.

-frameworks matter. they enable Web development at scale. #
+frameworks matter. they enable development of Web experiences at scale. #

 To achieve a scalable development model for the Web, we’ve created various Web frameworks.
 The Web frameworks help developers increase repeatability and scalability of development by offering higher level building blocks optimized for development of certain kinds of applications.